Raised Bed Vegetable Garden

 Or you can add organic liquid fish fertilizer every 2-3 weeks during the growing season.

 Some soils are of such poor condition or rocky that they present a cultural problem requiring special gardening techniques.
-This is a situation made to order for vegetable gardening in raised beds.

 Where to Locate?